SttApollo/coaching-program-automation/docs/governance.md

 ## 10. Ethics & Responsible Automation

-This section documents the ethical design choices made in this system, framed against current industry practice.
+This section documents the ethical design choices made in this system.

 ### Human oversight by design

 No automated action reaches an end client.
 The system produces drafts and calendar holds — it does not send emails, confirm bookings, or initiate any client-facing action.
 A human (the coach) reviews every AI output and every generated schedule before the coordinator takes the next step.

 This design aligns with **NIST AI RMF 1.0 — Govern 1.1**: "Policies, processes, procedures, and practices across the organization related to the mapping, measuring, and managing of AI risks are in place, transparent, and implemented effectively" — and specifically with the framework's emphasis on human oversight as a primary control for AI-generated outputs.

-### AI transparency

-Every AI-generated output in this system is explicitly labeled.
-The Trello comment that contains the email draft is headed "Email Draft" — the approver is never in a position of not knowing that AI was involved in producing the text.
-This reflects the **EU AI Act's transparency obligations** (effective 2025) for AI systems that interact with humans.

 ### Data minimization